 Outpatient clinic.
 The Fellow will work one-on-one with an ID attending during a full day of outpatient clinic.
 He/she will see 10-12 patients with varied infectious disease illness and HIV/AIDS.
 All patients will be assessed by the Fellow and reviewed with the ID attending.

 International travelers clinic.
-The Fellow will work with the nurse practitioner and see patients four times per month.Travel itinerary, parasitic, bacterial, mycobacterial and viral risks, malaria prophylaxis and vaccinations will be reviewed for each patient.
+The Fellow will work with the attending or nurse practitioner.Travel itinerary, parasitic, bacterial, mycobacterial and viral risks, malaria prophylaxis and vaccinations will be reviewed for each patient.

 Quality assessment (QA).
 QA can be performed by involvement in ongoing QA projects involving antibiotic utilization, HIV/AIDS care or hospital epidemiology.
 He/she will learn the fundamentals of continuous quality improvement (CQI).
 This program will entail developing goals and objectives for quality standards, developing data collection tools, chart review, data assessment and feedback to providers.
 Areas of QA that the Fellow may participate in include;

-- Working with Dr. Pierce and John Ahern of pharmacotherapy to design, implement and assess quality of antibiotic use.
+- Working with Lindsay Smith and John Ahern of pharmacotherapy to design, implement and assess quality of antibiotic use.
 This is an ongoing program of the Infectious Disease Practice Committee (IDPC).
 Data is used to assess the hospital antibiotic formulary, quality of antibiotic use and to monitor costs.

-- Working with Kemper Alston on infection control projects.
+- Working with Cindy Noyes on infection control projects.
 See below.

 - Case and HIV/HCV conference

 - Department of Medicine morbidity and mortality conference

 Research development.
 The Fellow will spend part of the elective month deciding on and early planning for the second year research project

 - Meet with the ID attendings to review ongoing and new projects.